 Kiss' was prominently featured playing songs from Destroyer on the 1976 Paul Lynde Halloween Special, so the horror film imagery and the connection is not exactly one that is far fetched.
 Someone at ABC saw the link.

 Many factors tied to the success of the band, but it was overexposure and market saturation that caused the decline in 1978/1979.
 The low years of the band from 1980 to 1983 indeed were also the result of the original lineup leaving and Criss and Frehley being replaced.

 A lot of the turmoil between the original members has been well documented.

 Books, Sniping in Print, and Cocaine Blues

-The first time I came across sniping in print was in the old Rock and Roll Comics three part Kiss bio.
+The first time I came across sniping in print was in the old Rock and Roll Comics three-part KISS bio.
 There was a Gene Simmons interview and he was quick to mention that Ace and Peter were terminally lazy during the early days when the band was just playing clubs for pocket change.
 The interview was also where I first learned Criss and Frehley were fired from the band.
-Drug and alcohol issues definitely played a role in the schism between Criss and Frehley and Simmons and Stanley with Criss admitting he was hopeless addicted to cocaine.
-During his interview with Eddie Trunk, Criss noted in the 1970s, an enormous amount of people were using cocaine and he never even realized there was a problem with doing the drug until things were far too late.
+Drug and alcohol issues played a role in the schism between Criss and Frehley and Simmons and Stanley, with Criss admitting he was hopelessly addicted to cocaine.
+During his interview with Eddie Trunk, Criss noted in the 1970s, an enormous amount of people were using cocaine, and he never even realized there was a problem with doing the drug until things were far too late.

 In time, the members of the band started to go public with their complaints about each other.

-There will surely be more books, more drama, and more feuding.
+There will undoubtedly be more books, more drama, and more feuding.
 To paraphrase Mark Twain, at least people are talking.

 And come on, you know all four members relish all the free publicity.
 The would not be Kiss if they didn't.